Redocly/redocly-cli/docs/guides/response-contains-property.md

 Make sure that the @redocly/cli has version `1.0.0-beta.99` or later
 :::

-- If you're using VS Code as your favorite code editor, we recommend you to install the [Redocly OpenAPI VS Code extension](../../redocly-openapi/index.md).
+- If you're using VS Code as your favorite code editor, we recommend you install the [Redocly OpenAPI VS Code extension](../../redocly-openapi/index.md).

 :::note We do, You do
 This guide is most effective when you follow along and complete the steps.